MasashiHino/masashihino.github.io/_teaching/foundamental__macro.md

 * syllabus: pdf (in Japanese. to be uploaded)
 * textbook: [A Course in Modern Macroeconomics](https://sites.google.com/view/pkurlat/a-course-in-modern-macroeconomics) written by Prof. Pablo Kurlat
   * I will not follow the textbook very exactly.
-    * I will use easy parts in the textbook and may skip difficult parts.
+    * I will use easy parts in the textbook mainly and may skip difficult parts.
 Also, I will refer to some other textbooks sometimes.
-  * There is no equivalent-level or substitutable textbooks in Japanese.
+  * But, overall, there are no equivalent-level or substitutable textbooks in Japanese.
+This textbook is the best among I know.